top of page

 Seeing my "dream phone number" in print reminded me of my neurotic obsession with even numbers (if I bumped my arm on something I'd have to bump the other side to get re-balanced, and if I drew three M&Ms out of a bag I'd put one back or grab one more).

-It's pretty cool to reexamine things in hindsight.
-I mean, how many people know exactly what they wore ("shoulder length parrot earrings") and did (watched Unsolved Mysteries and Married with Children) on their husband's 11th birthday, even though they were 13 years away and 28 days away from meeting each other?
+It's pretty cool to be able to reexamine things in hindsight.
+I mean, how many people know exactly what they wore ("shoulder length parrot earrings") and did (watched Unsolved Mysteries and Married with Children) on their husband's 11th birthday, even though they were 13 years and 28 days away from meeting each other?

 I've relearned a lot about myself through my diary.
-For starters, I realize now that I watched too much TV and ate too much ice cream (nary a day goes by I didn't have a dish or two of mint chocolate chip or Moose Tracks).
+For starters, I realize now that I watched too much TV and ate too much ice cream (nary a day went by that I didn't have a dish or two of mint chocolate chip or Moose Tracks).
 I also ate an alarming number of Sloppy Joes.
-On March 30, 1994, I ate three in one sitting.
+On March 30, 1994, I apparently ate three in one sitting.

 My diaries also remind me what a weird kid I was.
 It's probably a good thing I had a diary as an outlet for all my confessions, like my burning desire to be 80 years old.